Apollo

 Can I rent a campervan at the airport in Tasmania?

 Yes, you can.
-Several campervan rental companies have depots directly at Devonport Airport, Hobart Airport and Launceston Airport.
-The other depots are near the airport, with some suppliers offering a complimentary shuttle service with your campervan rental.
-Otherwise, these depots are easily accessible by taxi or Uber.
+Several campervan rental companies have depots at or near Devonport Airport, Hobart Airport and Launceston Airport.
+The other depots are near the airport, with some suppliers offering a complimentary shuttle service with your motorhome rental.
+Otherwise, these depots are easy to get to by taxi or Uber.

 Can I rent a campervan at the cruise terminal in Tasmania?